-- Research has shown that ecosystems with a high percentage of native plants will produce a higher volume of nectar than exotic plantings, and thus support a greater concentration of insects and spiders available as prey for hummingbirds and other birds.
+- Use native plants.
+Doug Tallamy's research (in Bringing Nature Home) has detailed that native plants will support a greater concentration of insects and spiders available as prey for hummingbirds and other birds, than do alien ornamentals.

 Hummingbirds like to bathe frequently -- even in the pools of droplets that collect on leaves.
 Provide your yard with a constant source of water from a drip fountain attachment or a fine misting device.
 A misting device is an especially attractive water source for hummingbirds.

 Nectar feeders (hummingbird feeders)

 Backyard hummingbird feeders provide hummingbirds with nectar critical to their survival, especially during fall and spring migration.
 Follow these steps to ensure your yard is a safe and nutritious stopover for hummingbirds: